If you are publishing content, you should have a refresher on media law every two to three years.

-One day in-company training course
+One or half day in-company training course (dependent on needs) covering:

 - How and when copyright is created